davidmshore/InvestingEssentials/docs/resources/main.md

 	- 401(k) plans may not offer the lowest cost investing options, but they are usually still the best retirement account to max out first up to the employer match, if a generous employer match is offered.
 - Use the prospectus for potential investments to confirm the performance and expenses associated with it.
 - Use tax harvesting in taxable accounts, meaning take advantage of lower income years when the sale of securities for a gain will result in lower, or zero taxes, and/or selling securities at a loss can help offset capital gains tax.
 Then either wait 31 days to repurchase the same or substantially similar securities or purchase dissimilar ones to avoid a wash sale<!-- #update_with_instant_preview --> and be careful that automatic reinvestment of dividends does not trigger a wash sale.
 This practice effectively increases the cost basis (original purchase price of an asset) so that tax on future capital gains of the same securities will be lower.
 The median portfolio that used loss harvesting added about 20% to its value over what purely passive investing did.
-- Use HIFO (highest in, first out), which is removing the assets that have shown the least returns or highest loss from an account, when trying to minimize taxes.
+- Use HIFO (highest in, first out accounting method), which is removing the assets that have shown the least returns or highest loss from an account, when trying to minimize taxes.
 This is possible through specific identification of shares.
+Accounting cost basis settings can be changed for each brokerage account.
 - Buy fund shares after the distribution date (the date when annual taxable distributions are paid).
 - Sell fund shares before the distribution date.
 - Sell profitable shares after the new year if tax harvesting allows it (generally, there is no sense paying taxes earlier than needed).